john-data-chen/turborepo-starter-kit/README.md

   - Issue: Sometimes Server response is slow, especially for users are not in Asia
   - Reason:
     - The resource of free tier is limited.
-    - In this project, the backend is separated from the original NextJS app into a NestJS app, the response between NextJS and NestJS might be longer.
+    - In this monorepo project, the backend is separated from the original NextJS App into NestJS app, the response between two services is longer.
   - Solution: I don't have budget for paid tier or CDN, so it won't be fixed in the near future.

 ---